 The rest of Caroline’s family remained farmers in the hinterland.
 Nevertheless, my grandparents’ house at 37 East Bourne Road, Port Elizabeth became a cheap and convenient holiday home for her siblings.
 This arrangement was bearable in an era where room size were not pokey and the expansive lounge / dining room could seat a King’s army for a meal.
 On the walls hung myriads of stuffed animal heads, mainly large animals such as buffaloes and elands, the bigger and more impressive the better.

-During the 1930s, the jovial situation took a negative turn.
+During the late 1930s, the jovial situation took a negative turn.
 Afrikaner nationalism was rampant and feelings of victimhood and historical grievances festered everywhere.
-This vicious undercurrent exploded in the Dix-Peek household during WW2 when the four sons – my uncles – volunteered for military service.
+In order to confirm their pro-Nazi views, the Reunited Nationalist Party held a meeting in Feather Market Hall on the 1st July 1940 at which they called upon the Government to surrender to Germany.
+This vicious undercurrent exploded in the Dix-Peek household during WW2 when their four sons – my uncles – volunteered for military service.
 Apparently, the issue, which literally broke the camel’s back, was when the Afrikaans family would listen to the Nazi propaganda radio station, Radio Zeesen, while my uncles were fighting the Germans.
 This station, which broadcast on short wave from Zeesen in Germany, targeted South Africa, and especially its anti-British Afrikaners, promoting rebellion and insurrection.

 A family feud ensued and the upcountry family was debarred from using the Dix-Peek house as free holiday accommodation.
 On the only occasion when I met one of my great aunts during the early 1960s, she lectured me on the reasons why South Africa should have remained neutral during WW2.